mbuczko/cerber-oauth2-provider/README.md

 Removes client from store.
 Note that together with client all its access- and refresh-tokens are revoked as well.

+`(disable-client [client-id])`

+`(enable-client [client-id])`

+Disables or enables client with given identifier.
+Disabled client is no longer able to receive access/refresh-tokens nor operate on behalf of user in any other way.

 ### users

 `(create-user [login name email password roles permissions enabled?])`

-Creates new user with given login, descriptive name, user's email, password (stored as hash), roles and permissions.
-`enabled?` argument indicates whether user should be enabled by default (to be able to authenticate) or not.
+Creates new user with given login, descriptive name, user's email, password (stored as hash), roles and permissions.`enabled?` indicates whether user should be enabled by default (to be able to authenticate) or not.

 `(find-user [login])`